a-dg/remedy/README.md

 }
 ```

 If you require a `px` fallback for browsers that don’t support `rem` units (IE 8), you should use the mixin.
-It will output two lines of compiled CSS: the first with `px` values, the second with `rem` values.
+It can be configured to output two lines of compiled CSS: the first with `px` values, the second with `rem` values.
 Browsers that don’t support `rem` units will simply ignore the second line.

 #### Function syntax